ChetHarrison/A-Gentle-Introduction-to-Functional-JavaScript/README.md

 Functional Programming tends to intimidate people at first with the scary names it borrowed from Category Theory to describe interfaces known as _"Algebraic Structures"_.
 It's application in JavaScript is further obfuscated by many different pre spec examples and implementations much the same way Promises developed pre A+ spec.
 The current de facto specification is called ["Fantasy-land"](https://github.com/fantasyland/fantasy-land) only dates back to April, 2013.
 With out a spec people create different names for the same functions and libs are not compatible.

-JavaScript was not written as a functional programming language.
+JavaScript was not designed to be functional programming language.
 It had to adopt this paradigm from other languages.
-As it turns out JS, with first class, higher-order functions and now in ES2015 proper tail-call optimization, is well suited to the the task.
+As it turns out JS is well suited to the the task thanks to first class, higher-order functions and now in ES2015 proper tail-call optimization.

 The more abstract a concept is the harder it is to understand.
 Interfaces are abstract by nature.
 The more abstract they are the more powerful they become because they allow us to solve a wider range of seemingly unrelated problems with a surprisingly small set of patterns.

 Functional Programming is worth striving for, and that's the good news.
 You don't have to flip a switch and go functional.
 You can apply bits and peaces as you learn them.
 I have been slowly building up my functional play book over the past 3 years.
-As a result every refactor becomes
+As a result every refactor becomes a lot more enjoyable.

 __Why should I care about immutability?__ Transistors cannot get any smaller.
 Clock rates plateaued in 2004.
 Multi-core is currently the preferred strategy for improving speed.
 If your code is not thread-safe it cannot be distributed in parallel across multiple cores.
 Shared mutable state is not thread-safe.
 See [Robert Martin's talk](https://www.youtube.com/watch?v=7Zlp9rKHGD4) on this topic.
 Just note: an "assignment statement" is totally benign a "reassignment statement" is problematic.